noah-nuebling/mac-mouse-fix/README.md

 - Checkout this repo / branch and run `generate_appcasts.py`
 - Commit and push the changes that were made to the appcast files.

-# Note
+# Notes

 - Every time you run `generate_appcasts.py`, it will download all GitHub releases.
 It needs to do this to sign the releases for Sparkle.
-It will also unzip the releases to access their Info.plist files.\
+It will also unzip the releases to access their Info.plist files.
     - This is very inefficient, but it's fast enough for me for now.
 In the future I might add a mode where it only processes the latest release to speed things up.
-- Please be careful when using this, it's not well tested at all.
-I just wrote it for myself and thought it might be helpful to share.
+- I don't have a developer account so my app bundles aren't signed or Notarized with Apple,